lowRISC/opentitan/doc/ug/getting_started_dv.md

 ## Full DV

-Running the sanity and CSR suite of tests while making progress toward reaching the [V1 stage]({{< relref "doc/project/development_stages#hardware-verification-stages" >}}) should provide a good reference in terms of how to develop tests as outlined in the dv_plan and running and debugging them.
+Running the sanity and CSR suite of tests while making progress toward reaching the [V1 stage]({{< relref "doc/project/development_stages#hardware-verification-stages" >}}) should provide a good reference in terms of how to develop tests as outlined in the DV plan and running and debugging them.
 Please refer to the [checklist]({{< relref "doc/project/checklist" >}}) to understand the key requirements for progressing through the subsequent verification stages and final signoff.

 The [UART DV](https://github.com/lowRISC/opentitan/tree/master/hw/ip/uart/dv) area can be used as a canonical example for making progress.